Efficient computation of average subsystem Bures distance between fermionic Gaussian states: Acknowledgements

 \section{Acknowledgements}

 We thank Markus Heyl and Reyhaneh Khasseh for helpful comments and discussions.
 MAR is grateful to ICTP for hosting their visit in 2025, where a portion of this work was completed.
 ZG and JZ acknowledge support from the National Natural Science Foundation of China (NSFC) grant number 12205217 and Tianjin University Self-Innovation Fund Extreme Basic Research Project grant number 2025XJ21-0007.
-MAR thanks CNPq and FAPERJ (grant number ant number E-26/210.062/2023) for partial support.
+MAR thanks CNPq and FAPERJ (grant number E-26/210.062/2023) for partial support.
+Numerical calculations for this study were performed at high performance cluster at Center for Joint Quantum Studies (HPC-CJQS) of Tianjin University.